 Pete is a member of the British, European and European Masters champion Surfboat rowing teams, having beaten the French crew who achieved bronze in Beijing.
 He completed his Advanced High Altitude Mountaineering qualification with the Himalayan Mountaineering Institute in Darjeeling.

 Pete is currently studying for a Masters degree in Glaciology at Svalbard University.

 From 2000 until 2006 she was Artistic Director for the Eden Project, developing their innovative interpretation strategy, commissioning artists, writers and performers to illuminate Eden’s ideas and messages.
-She now works on strategy and projects with Eden, developing a Peace Park with a community in Kosovo, advising Brisbane City Council on communication and interpretation methodologies, and as part of a team working with the Seychelles Government helping to devise their sustainability strategy.

 With her brother Pete Hill she has made many large-scale carnival images and earth sculptures, including the iconic Mudmaid in the Lost Gardens of Heligan, and the Dreaming Girl for the 4Head Garden at the Chelsea Flower Show 2006.
 In 2007 and 2008 they made large-scale installations for the Great Rift Valley Festival in Laikipia – ‘Ardhi’, a huge earth head, and a paper dhow ‘Ark’.
 In the aftermath of the election violence in Kenya, she worked with Kikuyu and Luo artists to make a series of installations and performance pieces in the RaMoMa Gallery in Nairobi.